gabemcguire/gabemcguire/README.md

 ### 🚀 What I do

-- 💻 Full-stack development with a focus on React
+- 🎨 Frontend development with Vue.js and React
 - 🐍 Backend development using Django or ASP.NET
-- 🎨 Frontend magic with Vue.js and React
 - 🔧 Robust application development in JavaScript/TypeScript, Python, C++, and C#

 ### 🔭 Current Projects